Meditation and (C)PTSD

 It is, unfortunately, also where you can remain stagnant and immobilized for too long.

-Although, however, “yucky” a PTSD depressive state feels, it can, and often is a preferable state to be in, compared with feeling too much continuous emotion.
+However "yucky" a PTSD depressive state feels, though, it can be and often is a preferable state to be in, compared with feeling too much continuous emotion.

 It is not that you don’t have energy, and therefore are depressed.
-It is the other way around – in that your energy is invested in being in a depressed state, consciously or unconsciously – to survive.
+It is the other way around; your energy is invested in being in a depressed state, consciously or unconsciously, in order to survive.

-Once you become aware of PTSD depression from this perspective, it renders that state more accessibly fluid, and perhaps gives back a sense of control, as opposed to being a victim of depression, to working through it.
+Once you become aware of PTSD depression from this perspective, it renders that state more accessibly fluid, and perhaps gives back a sense of control, as opposed to being a victim of depression and having to work through it.